zohaibshahzadTO/CRM-System-WebApp/README.md

 When a sales team member logged in, the first page he sees is a list of current tasks.

 As you may recall, our Notes table holds all the sales activity information.
 We can create a datagrid and populate it from the Notes table using phpGrid.

+# Leads Page

+The leads page contains list of current leads that the sales person is responsible for.
+Each Lead can have one or many Notes.
+We will use the phpGrid master-detail feature for that.
+We also need to use set_query_filter() to display

+# Opportunity Page

+A Lead becomes an Opportunity once it is qualified.
+The Opportunities page is similar to the Leads page.
+The only difference is the filtered status code in set_query_filter is Status = 2.